2018ik/2018ik.github.io/_wiki/vital_group.markdown

 Unbelievers observe these six things and innately desire them; people want to have the kind of community that is only possible in the Body of Christ, out of the divine life and divine love (John 15:7).
 As a result, they are drawn to God, who is added to them.
 This is the increase gained by the vital groups.

-## Three Characteristics

-### Fruit bearing (purpose)
-### Spiritual (nature)
-### Love (condition)

-Without love, everything we do related to the vital groups is in vain.
-Love builds up (1 Cor.
-8:1), is not jealous, is not provoked, does not take account of evil, covers all things, endures all things, never falls away, and is the greatest (1 Cor.
-13:4-8, 13).
-This is foundational for the aforementioned purpose and nature of the vital groups.

 ## Two Descriptors